 Students try to find the time to relax in social settings when they have the time.
 Some students have internships or outside jobs.
 Melbourne is in central Florida and big cities are close e.g. Orlando is only about 45 minutes, Miami is about 3.5 hours, Daytona is about 1 hour.
 There are nice beaches about 10 minutes from school, shopping, restaurants, bars, golf courses, etc. Most students would agree that Melbourne is a quiet surf town.

 While some students live on campus, most of our students opt to live off campus in apartments or rental homes.
 There are no residence halls solely devoted to graduate students.

 Florida Tech is a relatively safe campus.
 We have roaming security day and night.
 The campus is well lit and in a safe part of town.
 Students would be advised to take regular security precautions.
-Check out the web site for further information. http://www.fit.edu/security/ The Florida Tech Trolley provides free transportation around campus, to downtown Melbourne on the weekends and to football games-Go Panthers!
+Check out the web site for further information. http://www.fit.edu/security/ The Florida Tech Trolley provides free transportation around campus and to downtown Melbourne on the weekends.